austinsonger/Policy-Portal/secure-software-development-and-product-security.md

 **Platform Design and DevOps Security Details**

-Documentation on the \<PlaceHolder> \[Engineering Wiki] may include additional security specifications as well as the security design and implementation details of the \<PlaceHolder> Platform and its supporting operations.
+Documentation on the `<Company Placeholder>` \[Engineering Wiki] may include additional security specifications as well as the security design and implementation details of the `<Company Placeholder>` Platform and its supporting operations.

 ## Access Control of the Application (Identification, Authentication, Authorization, Accounting)

-\<PlaceHolder> external software application that is customer facing with access to customer specific data, including sensitive information such as PII and ePHI, implements strong access control, covering the Identification, Authentication, Authorization, and Accounting/Auditing (IAAA) of access and user activity.
+`<Company Placeholder>` external software application that is customer facing with access to customer specific data, including sensitive information such as PII and ePHI, implements strong access control, covering the Identification, Authentication, Authorization, and Accounting/Auditing (IAAA) of access and user activity.

 The implementation ensures that

 * the user requesting access is the one claimed (Identification and Authentication);
 * only users authorized to access specific data (such as ePHI) are allowed to (Authorization); and
-* their access activities are logs (Accounting/Auditing) according to the \<PlaceHolder> auditing standards.
+* their access activities are logs (Accounting/Auditing) according to the `<Company Placeholder>` auditing standards.

 The current implementation leverages AWS Cognito for user identity management and access.